 Turán's theorem (Corollary 1.2.6) says that the answer is 1/(r-1), achieved by $G = K{r-1}$.
 We will see another proof of Turán's theorem in later in this Chapter, in Section 5.4 using the method of Lagrangians.
 Remark 5.0.2 (Undecidability).
-Perhaps surprisingly, Question 5.0.1 is undecidable (for the question to make sense, we need to restrict the coefficients to a countable sets, say the rationals), as shown by Hatami & Norine (2011).
+Perhaps surprisingly, Question 5.0.1 is undecidable, as shown by Hatami and Norine (2011).
 This means that there is no algorithm that always correctly decides whether a given inequality is true for all graphs (however, it does not prevent us from proving/disproving specific inequalities).
 This undecidability stands in stark contrast to the decidability of polynomial inequalities over the reals, which follows from a classic result of Tarski (1948) that the first order theory of real numbers is decidable (via quantifier elimination).
-This undecidability of graph homomorphism inequalities is related to Matiyasevich's theorem (1970) (also known as the Matiyasevich-Robinson-Davis-Putnam theorem) giving a negative solution to Hilbert's 10th Problem, showing that diophantine equations are undecidable (equivalently: polynomial inequalities over the integers are undecidable).
+This undecidability of graph homomorphism inequalities is related to Matiyasevich's theorem (1970) (also known as the Matiyasevich-Robinson-Davis-Putnam theorem) giving a negative solution to Hilbert's Tenth Problem, showing that diophantine equations are undecidable (equivalently: polynomial inequalities over the integers are undecidable).
 In fact, the proof of the former proceeds by converting polynomial inequalities over the integers to inequalities between t(F, G) for various F. As in the case of diophantine equations, the undecidability of graph homomorphism inequalities should be positively viewed as evidence of the richness of this space of problems.
 There are still many open problems, such as Sidorenko's inequality that we will see shortly.
 Remark 5.0.3 (Graphs vs. graphons).
 In the space of graphons with respect to the cut norm, $W \mapsto t(F, W)$ is continuous (by the counting lemma, Theorem 4.5.1), and graphs are a dense subset (Theorem 4.2.8).
-It follows any inequality for continuous functions of t(F, G) over various F's (e.g., linear combinations as in Question 5.0.1) holds for all graphs G if and only if they hold for all graphons W in place of G. Furthermore, due to the compactness of the space of graphons, the extremum of continuous functions of F-densities is always attained at some graphon.
+It follows any inequality for continuous functions of t(F, G)over various Fs (e.g., linear combinations as in Question 5.0.1) holds for all graphs G if and only if they hold for all graphons W in place of G. Furthermore, due to the compactness of the space of graphons, the extremum of continuous functions of F-densities is always attained at some graphon.
 The graphon formulation of the results can be often succinct and attractive.
 For example, consider the following extremal problem (already mentioned in Chapter 4), where $p \in [0, 1]$ is a given constant, minimize $t(C_4, G)$ subject to $t(K_2, G) \ge p$.

-The minimum (or rather infimum) p^4 is not attained by any single graph, but rather by a sequence of quasirandom graphs (see Section 3.1).
+The infimum p^4 is not attained by any single graph, but rather by a sequence of quasirandom graphs (see Section 3.1).
 However, if we enlarge the space from graphs G to graphons W, then the minimizer is attained, in this case by the constant graphon p.
-Sidorenko's conjecture and forcing conjecture There are many important open problems on graph homomorphism inequalities.
+Sidorenko's Conjecture and Forcing Conjecture There are many important open problems on graph homomorphism inequalities.
 A major conjecture in extremal combinatorics is Sidorenko's conjecture (1993) (an equivalent conjecture was given earlier by Erdős and Simonovits).
-Definition 5.0.4 (Sidorenko graphs) We say that a graph F is Sidorenko if for every graph G,
+Definition 5.0.4 (Sidorenko graphs) We say that a graph F is Sidorenko if for every graph G, $t(F,G) \ge t(K_2,G)^{e(F)}.$ Conjecture 5.0.5 (Sidorenko's conjecture)

-$$t(F,G) \ge t(K_2,G)^{e(F)}.$$ Conjecture 5.0.5 (Sidorenko's conjecture) Every bipartite graph is Sidorenko.
+Every bipartite graph is Sidorenko.